Brillianttyagi/Weather-api/README.md

 ## How to get the weather of any state
 * your domain+"/"+query
 * where query is the name of the state

+## Visit at http://deepprogrammer.pythonanywhere.com/[http://deepprogrammer.pythonanywhere.com/mumbai] for demo of this app.